-No prior experience necessary.
-This course includes basic information on essential job responsibilities and is designed for both brand new and job-seeking international advisers.
+This is a fundamental course that includes basic information on essential job responsibilities and is designed for both brand-new and job-seeking international advisers.
 More experienced advisers or other interested stakeholders may benefit if they have not had formal DSO or international advising training.

 - Perform basic compliance, reporting, and procedural tasks to support F-1 students to maintain status and obtain benefits.